singularityhub/singularity-cli/README.md

 **under development!**

-Singularity Python is a python module and command line tool for working with <a href="https://singularityware.github.io" target="_blank">Singularity</a> containers.
+Singularity Python is the Python API for working with <a href="https://singularityware.github.io" target="_blank">Singularity</a> containers.
 The module is under development and *not yet ready for use!*

-We provide a [Singularity](Singularity) for you to use if more convenient.
+We provide a [Singularity](Singularity) recipe for you to use if more convenient.

 ## License
 This code is licensed under the Affero GPL, version 3.0 or later [LICENSE](LICENSE).